 Thermo Scientific K-Alpha Surface Analysis System

-Thermo Scientific has developed a high-performance solution called K-Alpha+ surface analysis system.
+Thermo Scientific has developed a high-performance solution called K-Alpha surface analysis system.
 This system allows scientists to use the XPS technique to determine the chemical states and composition of the surfaces of catalyst samples quickly and accurately.

-This article shows how the K-Alpha+ surface analysis system was utilized to examine a γ-alumina supported Co(Ni)MoS catalyst to extract chemical state data from fresh and air exposed samples, and also to establish the level and type of chemical change experienced by the catalyst following exposure to air.
+This article shows how the K-Alpha surface analysis system was utilized to examine a γ-alumina supported Co(Ni)MoS catalyst to extract chemical state data from fresh and air-exposed samples, and also to establish the level and type of chemical change experienced by the catalyst following exposure to air.

 After removing the catalyst pellet from its storage under hexane condition, it is loaded onto double-sided copper tape, which in turn was fixed to the sample platter.
-Soon afterwards, the sample block is loaded into the fast entry load-lock, where it is automatically pumped down and shifted to the analysis chamber.
+Soon afterward, the sample block is loaded into the fast entry load-lock, where it is automatically pumped down and shifted to the analysis chamber.
 This pellet was examined to extract chemical and elemental data.

-After completing this analysis, the sample is taken out from the system and exposed to air for a period of 3 min at atmospheric pressure.
+After completing this analysis, the sample is taken out of the system and exposed to air for a period of 3 min at atmospheric pressure.
 Following this, the sample is pumped down and shifted back into the analysis chamber.

 The following XPS analysis was compared against the original results to ascertain the extent of oxidation of the surface of the sample after air exposure.

 Figures 1 and 2 show the cobalt 2p3/2 spectra recorded on fresh and aged catalysts, respectively.
 With the help of the integrated peak fitting software in the Avantage data system, the different phases of Co were measured in accordance with reference 1.